 Vinegar Bend ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.

-The per capita income in Vinegar Bend in 2022 was $21,177, which is low income relative to Alabama and the nation.
-This equates to an annual income of $84,708 for a family of four.
-Vinegar Bend also has one of the higher rates of people living in poverty in the nation, with 43.98% of its population below the federal poverty line.
+The per capita income in Vinegar Bend in 2022 was $24,118, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
+This equates to an annual income of $96,472 for a family of four.
+Vinegar Bend also has one of the higher rates of people living in poverty in the nation, with 51.52% of its population below the federal poverty line.

-Vinegar Bend is a very ethnically-diverse town.
+Vinegar Bend is an extremely ethnically-diverse town.
 The people who call Vinegar Bend home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vinegar Bend residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Vinegar Bend include Irish, English, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Vinegar Bend include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Vinegar Bend is English.
 Other important languages spoken here include African languages and Arabic.